mksmkzk/School_District_Analysis/README.md

 ![Performance By Type](Images/PerformanceByType.png)

 ## Summary

+### Summary of Changes to the 9th Grade THS Students

 When we replace the 9th grade students at THS, we see some of the following changes.
 The first change that we see is that we have slightly reduced percentages in the district analysis.
 The second change that we see is that THS performes slightly worse on the School Summary.
 The third change that we see is that will be seeing NaN's on the math and reading scores by grade.
 The fourth change that we see are the slightly lower statistics on the Top Schools chart.
 We get slightly worse performance with THS when we update the grades and in turn it has a slight effect on all the charts, however, because the change is not that large, we dont see the change in performance charts because the changes are smaller than the precision we are measuring to.